At large fashion brands, sourcing and sustainability are rarely on the same team.

 What we'll get into

-Why it is important for sourcing: this supports a more resilient strategy where diversity of suppliers, regions, and materials is actively managed rather than assumed.
+For Sourcing: a more resilient strategy, where diversity of suppliers, regions, and materials is actively managed, not assumed.

 Programme